Pontiac GTO History 1964-1965

-Looking to make the new LeMans even more appealing, Pontiac executives realized their 389-cid motor, found in full-sized Catalinas and Bonnevilles, would easily fit under the hood.
+Looking to make the new LeMans more appealing, Pontiac executives realized their 389-cid motor, found in full-sized Catalinas and Bonnevilles, would easily fit under the hood.
 There was, however, an obstacle in offering the larger V8.
 General Motors had set a corporate policy on all A-body series cars, stating engines were to be no larger than 330 cubic inches.
 The corporate ban did not seem to apply on options, so promoting a 389-equipped Tempest as a special model, Pontiac got around the rules.
 The new performance package would be a low-volume option on the LeMans series, named GTO.

 1964 Pontiac LeMans GTO

 Available with the two-door coupe, hardtop coupe, or convertible LeMans models, the GTO package featured front bucket seats, floor shifter, and a well-planned performance image.
 Standard engine was a 325 horsepower 389 V8, topped with chrome valve covers, chrome air cleaner, and a Carter AFB four-barrel carburetor.
 A floor-shifted three-speed manual with Hurst shifter was standard, with a four-speed manual or two-speed automatic transmission optional.

 Standard features on the 1964 GTO included dual exhaust, seven-blade clutch-fan, stiffer springs, and larger diameter front sway bar.
 The exterior was set off by 14"x6" wheels, 7.50"×14" redline tires, non-functional hood scoops, and GTO badges.
-Performance options included quick-ratio steering, semi-metallic brake shoes, and limited-slip differential in a choice a gear ratios.
+Performance options included quick-ratio steering, semi-metallic brake shoes, and limited-slip differential in several choices of gear ratios.

-Topping off the option list was the 389 Tri-power engine, featuring an induction system Pontiac had used on their full-size models since 1957.
+Topping off the option list was the 389 Tri-power engine, featuring an induction system Pontiac had used on full-size models since 1957.
 Three two-barrel Rochester carburetors sat on top of a cast-iron intake manifold, each with it's own small, chrome air filter.
 The engine ran off the center carburetor at idle and low speeds.
 When the gas pedal was stomped on, all three carbs opened together.
 Engine output was boosted to 348 horsepower.
 With the GTO weighing around 3,500 pounds, power-to-weight ratio was nearly one-to-one.
 No car in its price range could match it's performance.